How AI Creates Digital Workplaces?

 Digital workplaces apply AI technologies to intranets and digital experience platforms in three ways:

-— Supporting employee services such as HR, finance and the IT service desks by chatbots and virtual assistants.
+— Supporting employee services such as HR, finance and the IT service desks by chatbot and virtual assistants.
 It is important to make these services automated and proactive function that predicts the current and future needs of the employees.

 — Capturing and sharing knowledge, such as expertise location